Giving pages are essential to any online fundraising strategy. Here’s how to take your giving page performance up a notch—or three!

 Here are some things you can do today to reduce the friction in your giving pages—and have more impact for your cause!

-The first kind of friction your donor experiences is the feeling when they see a long form with hundreds of field boxes they have to fill out.
+The first kind of friction your donor experiences is the feeling when they see a long form with dozens of field boxes they have to fill out.

 There’s something naturally intimidating about a long form full of fields.